LaDarius Hamilton: Green Bay Packers

-2021
+2021 season

-Hamilton was signed off the Buccaneers' practice squad by the Green Bay Packers on September 17, 2021, to fill the roster spot that was opened with Za'Darius Smith being put on injured reserve.
+Hamilton was signed off the Buccaneers' practice squad by the Green Bay Packers on September 17, 2021, to fill the roster spot that was opened with Za'Darius Smith being put on short-term injured reserve.
 He was waived on November 13, and re-signed to the practice squad three days later.

 He was elevated to the active roster on November 20 ahead of a Week 11 game against the Minnesota Vikings.
 He was elevated to the active roster again on November 27 ahead of a Week 12 game against the Los Angeles Rams.
 He was elevated to the active roster the third time on January 8, 2022, ahead of a Week 18 game against the Detroit Lions.

+2022 season

 On January 25, 2022, he signed a reserve/future contract with the Packers.
 He was waived on August 30, and signed to the practice squad the next day.

-2022

 On October 22, 2022, Hamilton was elevated to the active roster for the week 7 game against the Washington Commanders and once again three weeks later against the Dallas Cowboys.
 On November 17, 2022, Hamilton was elevated to the active roster for the week 11 game against the Tennessee Titans.

+2023 season

-He signed a reserve/future contract on January 10, 2023.
+Hamilton signed a reserve/future contract on January 10, 2023.
+He was released on August 1, 2023.

+San Francisco 49ers

+On August 19, 2023, Hamilton signed with the San Francisco 49ers.
+He was waived on August 27, 2023.

+Toronto Argonauts

+On February 14, 2024, it was announced that Hamilton had signed with the Toronto Argonauts.
+However, he was part of the final training camp cuts on June 1, 2024.